Marketcircle/jiraSOAP/README.markdown

 4. All instance variables should use camel case in `jiraSOAP`, if it doesn't then it is a bug.

+5. If an API call fails with a method missing error it is because it has not been implement, yet.
+I started by implementing only the methods that I needed in order to port some old scripts that ran on jira4r; other methods will be added as them gem matures (or you could add it for me :D).

 TODO
 ----